EmblocSoft/PostgreSQL-DBA/README.md

 https://www.amazon.com/live/video/0a3530a003cc4e6d9d0166d2d4f9ee22

-Important Note 2: do not run any commands if you have no idea what the command is for, please refer to the guide book "PostgreSQL DBA"
+Important Note 1: The following commands are FOR INFORMATION ONLY, you would need to refer to the guide book "PostgreSQL DBA):

 ---